lrsmith/playground-logging/Sandboxes/Sandbox_10/README.md

 1. `docker compose up -d`
 2. Log into Splunk UI on the host browser. `https://localhost:8000`
 * username = admin, password=adminadmin
-3. Generate logs `cd logs && ./generate-https-logs.sh`
+3. Generate logs `cd logs && ./generate-https-logs.sh <n>` where n is number of logs to send
 4. Search in Splunk

 # Example